680. Robert Plant, The Principle of Moments (1983)

 Overall, Headache strikes me as perfectly fine, if somewhat forgettable.
 The plodding, snarling “My Disco” sounds like the opening salvo for a dance party in purgatory, and the industrial churn of “Grinder” is a decent representation of the abrasive music that was starting to take hold in certain pockets of Big Black’s Chicagoland home base.
 The jittery “Pete, King of All Detectives” is slightly more intriguing, if only because its unmoored energy makes it seem as if it can zip off in any direction at any moment.

 Headache was presumably meant to be a new start for Big Black, since it was their first release for Touch and Go Records, the label they’d signed with after a serious falling out with Homestead Records.
-Instead, all of the band members felt the end was night.
+Instead, all of the band members felt the end was nigh.
 To a degree, their disenchantment with the finished product stemmed from a mounting certainty that they were running out of ideas.
 Besides, other paths beckoned.
 Before the year was up, Big Black released their final album, Songs About Fucking.

 678. The Art of Noise, In Visible Silence (1986)